Heinrich Stahl

 Heinrich Stahl (circa 1598/1600 Tallinn – 17 April 1657 Narva) was a Baltic-German prelate who worked in Estonia.
 He is mostly known by his first grammar of Estonian language.

+Education and clerical career

-In 1617 he entered in Rostock University.
-In 1621 he continued its studying in Wittenberg University and ended it in 1622.
-In 1620s he returned to Estonia and started his clerical career in Järva County and Viru County.
-In 1638 he was chosen to the senior preacher at the Tallinn Dome Church, rector of the Consistorium and Dean of Harjumaa.
+In 1617, he entered in Rostock University.
+In 1621, he continued its studying in Wittenberg University and ended it in 1622.
+In 1620s, he returned to Estonia and started his clerical career in Järva County and Viru County.
+In 1638, he was chosen to the senior preacher at the Tallinn Dome Church, rector of the Consistorium and Dean of Harjumaa.

+Death from plague

 He died in 1657 in Narva because of plague.